antaz/hikari/README.md

 ### Compiling and Installing

 The build process will produce two binaries `hikari` and `hikari-unlocker`.
-The latter one is used to check credentials for unlocking the screen.
-Both need to be installed with root setuid in your `PATH`.
+The latter is used to check credentials for unlocking the screen, which needs to be installed with root setuid.  `hikari` can rely on `seatd`, `(e)logind` or other mechanisms to gain root privileges when required; however, if needed it can also be installed with root setuid - see "Installing with SUID" below.
+Both binaries need to be located in your `PATH`.

 `hikari` can be configured via `$XDG_CONFIG_HOME/hikari/hikari.conf`, the default configuration can be found under `$PREFIX/etc/hikari/hikari.conf`